2. Chapter 1

-"I apologise for my lateness, Lord Húron," she addressed the man stood at the window, placing the tray on a high table.
+"I apologise for my lateness, Lord Húron," she addressed the man standing at the window as she placed the tray on a high table.

-The man had turned round and waved her apology off with a kind grin before taking the cup she offered.
+The man had turned round at the sound of footsteps and now waved her apology off with a kind grin before taking the cup she offered.
 "Thank you, child."
-His bearing was proud; his hair and beard snow-white, and his smiling eyes keen.
-A respected captain of Gondor the lord Húron had been, but two years previously a mishap permanently disabled him in battle, also causing a recurring decline in his health, and thus he ultimately thought it best to yield his office to another.
+His bearing was proud; his hair and beard snow-white and his smiling eyes keen.
+The lord Húron had been a respected captain of Gondor, but two years previously a mishap permanently disabled him in battle, also causing a recurring decline in his health, and thus he ultimately thought it best to yield his office to another.
 He and her father had been close friends, and after her sire was slain during the Nazgûl's attack on Osgiliath past June, the lord Húron had been as kind as a parent to her.

 At the present time he sat on the bed and sipped the hot tea, savouring the subtle aroma of sage.
 After a few moments he spoke again, "Those bone-chilling cries a while ago, what were they?"
 His serene, penetrating gaze fixed on the young healer.